hphelion/documentation/cli.windows.installation.md

 <img src="media/api%20keys-2.jpg" width="580" height="471" alt="" />

 The shell detects that this is your first time logging in and prompts you for these items.
-When verified they get reused the next time you open the shell.

     ===============================================================
     Welcome to the HP Cloud Services Powershell Environment.